-The first National Shed Week was started in 2007 by Uncle Wilco (Andrew Wilcox) a shed fan from South Wales.
+Uncle Wilco - the founder of the event.
 Legend has it that he wrote to 10 Downing street suggesting that it be made a national event, in one of the world's greatest faux pas they turned him down.
 Not being one to take no for an answer Uncle Wilco pressed ahead and started the event anyway to great success.
-Each year in July the UK papers are full of speculation and comment as to who will be this years winner.
+The event has gone from strength to strength since starting in 2007.

 |The first winner in 2007 was Tony with his Roman Temple shed|

 |The following year in 2008 the winner was Tims pub shed.|

 |The winner in 2009 was Steven Harwood's Kite Cabin in West Wales.|

 |The winner in 2010 was the Pirate themed, Lady Sarah out of Worthing created by Reg Miller.|

 |The winner in 2011 was 'Songs from the shed' owned by John Earl from Clevedon in Somerset.
 John's shed is full of unusual objects and he has recorded over 1,000 sessions with a huge variety of bands in the shed.|